caseydulong/event-planner-client/README.md

 - Better formatting or create and update event forms.
 - Add multiple display sections for events (past events, public events, private events).
 - Add search bar to search for your events by name.
+- Add check box for all day time.
+- Add check box for "one day only" events, so user won't need to enter the same date twice.